PeytonRG/BootstrapToaster/README.md

 ```

 ### Dependencies
-1. JQuery (1.9.1 - 3.x), but only where it uses Bootstrap's own functions to create a toast
+1. jQuery (1.9.1 - 3.x), but only where it uses Bootstrap's own functions to create a toast
 1. Bootstrap (>= 4.2.1), for the toasts themselves
 1. Font Awesome (>= 5.0.0), for the toast status icons